Semiconductor Careers

 With abundant career opportunities, excellent salaries and a thriving tech ecosystem, attending COTC and exploring a semiconductor career in central Ohio is a decision that promises a bright future filled with innovation and growth.

-Coursework in COTC’s program was developed in collaboration with semiconductor leader Intel Corp so you will be well prepared upon degree completion.
-Students enrolling in Fall 2023 in COTC’s two-year associate degree in electrical technology program will acquire the skills needed to be considered for a career at Intel.
-In Spring 2024, students will be able to take an even more direct path with courses specific to Intel with a goal of career readiness in nine months.”
+Coursework in COTC’s program was developed in collaboration with semiconductor leader Intel Corp so you will be well prepared upon completion.
+Choose from a two-year associate degree in semiconductor manufacturing engineering technology with courses specific to Intel or an industrial electrician certificate for career readiness in nine months.

 Why a Career in the Silicon Heartland Holds Promise